dritter4/dritter4.github.io/_posts/2023-5-3-transit-suitability-slco-storymap.md

 ---
 layout: post
-title: Assessing transit suitability in Salt Lake County (StoryMap conversion)
+title: StoryMap - Assessing transit suitability in SLCo
 ---

 *Note: This post replicates a [StoryMap](https://storymaps.arcgis.com/stories/3b36f06f0d0542f9b7c4b4978eb3a087) created for a [group project](https://dritter4.github.io/transit-suitability-slco-background/) in case it becomes inaccessible at some point in the future.*

 ## Background

 Salt Lake County’s population is projected to grow by almost 500,000 – or 41% – over the next 40 years (Hollingshaus et al, 2022).
 If development patterns remain similar, much of this growth will occur outside of existing urban centers and sprawl across the entire Salt Lake Valley.
 As urbanization happens, the number of trips taken, distance traveled, and demand for transit services increases.
 Recent calls for equitable and sustainable planning have shifted the focus of some transportation authorities from reducing congestion to reducing vehicle miles traveled.
 Barring changes in land use and mix, this is usually accomplished by providing effective and efficient public transit systems.